CityOfLosAngeles/hcid-lookup-tool/README.md

 Lookup Tool - a website with an automated ETL process on the data exports and a search and lookup functionality.

+### Load Script

+To load the data, you'll need a database called hcid-disp running in postgres.
+You'll also need the data files stored in the `data` directory, which is ignored from git in the `.gitignore`.

+Additionally, you'll need to install csvkit.
+Run `pip install csvkit` to install the package.

+Run `etl/load.sh` from the project root dir and it should create the data tables and run the join query for the APN master table.

 ## Data Sources

 HIMS